Fatigue After Eating Carbs? Here’s What Causes It (And How To Stop It)

 What to Do If You Feel Fatigue After Eating Carbs

-If you are noticing you are routinely feeling tired after eating carbs, it’s important to explore the underlying reason with your healthcare provider.
+If you are noticing you are routinely feeling tired after eating carbs, it’s important to investigate the underlying reasons with your healthcare provider.

 If you’re concerned about reactive hypoglycemia or insulin resistance, or if you have already been diagnosed with insulin resistance or type 2 diabetes, speak with your healthcare team about treatment and how to best manage your blood sugar and insulin levels for optimal energy.